 Franklin sits by the road all day in a small wood-frame shack and sells snacks and directs tourists to the nearby bat-filled Windsor Cave, which has beautiful limestone formations.
 I’m staying in Windsor Great House, a plantation home, built in 1795 from immense blocks of slave-quarried limestone.
 Like Franklin’s home, we have neither electricity nor water.

-After our brief conversation, Franklin strolls down the lane to begin his day, and I wind my way along a tangled forest trail to search for parrot nests.
+After our brief conversation, Franklin strolls down the lane to begin his day, and I wind my way along a tangled forest trail in Jamaica to search for parrot nests.
 But I have trouble concentrating on the wildlife.
 The contrast between our lifestyles and standard of living distracts me.

 A Comparison of Lifestyles

 Little has changed here in the last 100 years.
 People still bathe, wash and haul drinking water from the stream.
 On the drive in, our small group of birdwatchers passes young boys fetching the day’s water in plastic buckets and a woman soaping down a little girl standing in a bucket of water.
 We see men carrying stalks of bananas, bundles of bamboo and sugarcane, and even an empty 55-gallon steel barrel on their heads.
 Donkeys still carry loads too heavy for human transport.

 In contrast, I carry several thousand dollars worth of binoculars and camera gear around my neck.
 I suspect a list of Franklin’s entire personal possessions wouldn’t fill one page of my notepad.
 Despite the disparity in our material possessions, Franklin and I stood chatting amicably on the trail.
 I didn’t feel like he looked at me with envy or anger.
 He looked me proudly in the eye, man to man, and told me that the differences exist only in our minds, that we are all the same.